 Changes to preceding versions

+Between this Version (1.2) and the direct predecessor (Version 1.1) over 190 individual issues have been addressed.
 The following section lists the main subjects that have been changed, improved or added.
 A complete and detailed change history is available in the ECAD Wiki and in the issue tracking system.

+Changes that affect the resulting schema in an incompatible way are marked with a “X” in the last column.
+For more details on compatibility see Chapter 1.4.